RCOSDP/weko/docs/usersguide/running.rst

-Running Invenio
+Running WEKO3
 ===============

-Understanding Invenio components
+Understanding WEKO3 components
 --------------------------------

-Invenio dems site consists of many components.
-To see which ones the Invenio demo site uses, you can do:
+WEKO3 dems site consists of many components.
+To see which ones the WEKO3 demo site uses, you can do:

 .. code-block:: console